Indonesia flag

-Postal codes for Kokas range from 98014 to 98652 in Papua Barat, Fakfak, Indonesia.
-The table below lists ZIP codes and postcodes for places within Kokas.
+Postal Codes (Kode pos) for Kokas range from 98014 to 98652 in Fakfak, Papua Barat, Indonesia.
+To find exact Postal Codes and postcodes within Kokas, choose from the districts below.

 Postal Codes for Places in Kokas